There's no one else who does what Hadley does, and it is important to me to keep it going.

 Why Planned Giving is a Win-Win

 Having spent 40 years at Northern Trust, Ray George is no stranger to smart investing.
-And for him, giving to The Hadley School for the Blind is a wise investment.
+And for him, giving to Hadley Institute for the Blind and Visually Impaired is a wise investment.

 Why Give to Hadley?